19 May Why Financial Restatements Happen & How to Prevent Them

 However, after the initial transition period, audits typically catch errors before financial statements are published, minimizing the need for restatements.
 Auditors are trained experts on U.S. Generally Accepted Accounting Principles (GAAP) – and they must take continuing professional education courses to stay atop the latest changes to the rules.

-In addition to auditing financial statements, we can help implement cost-effective internal control procedures to prevent errors and accurately report error-prone accounts and transactions.
+In addition to auditing financial statements, our auditors can help implement cost-effective internal control procedures to prevent errors and accurately report error-prone accounts and transactions.
 Contact us for help correcting a previous error, remedying the source of an error or upgrading to a higher level of assurance.